shukriadams/gloo/README-detailed.md

 Versioning
 ----------
 Components wouldn't be very useful if you couldn't improve on or add to them.
-But as you change a module, other components that depend on it could break.
+But as you change a component, other components or projects that depend on it could break.
 Gloo uses http://bower.io to control dependency linking.
-Simple add a bower.json to your component root and make sure you import your components into your project's component folder with a Bower tag link.
+Add a bower.json to your component root and make sure you import your components into your project's component folder with a Bower tag link.
+That way any project would always be able to find the component version that works for it, even if the component has changed.